DFW1N/DFW1N-OSINT/README.md

 ## [↑](#contents) Australian Prison System

+Is your target from prison?
+Maybe a person went missing near a jail.
+This section will list:

+- How to locate Australian prisoners
+- Corrective services in Australia
+- Prison locations

-Is your target from prison or family, maybe a person went missing near a jail this section will list, how to locate Australian prisoners, corrective services in australia and prison locations for quick OSINT research of areas that could pose a risk to the Australian society if somthing was to happen in the surrounding area.
+... for quick OSINT research of areas that could pose a risk to the Australian society if something was to happen in the surrounding area.

-## Australian Corrective Services

 - [New South Wales Corrective Services](https://www.correctiveservices.justice.nsw.gov.au/)
 - [Department for Corrective Services South Australia](https://www.corrections.sa.gov.au/)